-The Student Health Center is located in the Campus Center I-Wing, first floor room I-109.
+The Student Health Center is located on the first floor of the Campus Center, I-Wing, room I-109.
 Tel: 516-876-3250.

-The primary function of Student Health Center is to promote wellness enabling Old Westbury students to achieve their academic and life goals.
+The primary function of the Student Health Center is to promote wellness and educate students about the role health prevention plays in attaining a high-level of well-being.